Quickstart

 The final card displays You're all set!.
 At this point:

-If you supplied a PR in step two, open it and watch the PR-level summary comment progress from queued to in progress to complete.
-Inline comments arrive when the second pass finishes.
+If you supplied a PR in step two, open it and watch the PR-level summary comment progress from review queued to review in progress to a final PASS, ADVISORY, or FAIL verdict with a findings summary.
+Inline comments arrive once the review is complete.
 If you skipped the first review, open or update any pull request in a monitored repository — the review starts automatically within a few seconds.

 What to do next